-These two parks are often overshadowed by their big sister to the North, Yosemite National Park, but counting them out would be a mistake.
+These two parks are often in the shadow of their big sister to the North, Yosemite National Park, but counting them out would be a mistake.
 They are just as wondrous and typically far less crowded.
 Plus you’ll find all the makings of a super park here.
-Covering over 1,300 square miles, Sequoia and Kings Canyon National Parks feature the Giant Forest, the underground Crystal Cave, Moro Rock, King’s Canyon, and Tokopah Falls.
+Covering over 1,300 square miles, Sequoia and Kings Canyon National Parks feature the Giant Forest, Crystal Cave, Moro Rock, King’s Canyon, and Tokopah Falls.

 Not sure where to start?
 Don’t worry.
 This guide will highlight the best stops within Sequoia and Kings Canyon so you can plan an epic road trip that has no shortage of bucket-list sites.

-And the best way to explore both these phenomenal parks, and get the most out of your trip, is to stay within the parks in your very own converted campervan from Travellers Autobarn.
-With tons of awesome benefits like unlimited miles, solar panels, and room to stand and move around inside- these vans are the absolute best way to save money and experience mother nature first-hand!
+The best way to explore these phenomenal parks is to stay within either park, specifically in a converted campervan from Travellers-Autobarn.
+With a ton of awesome benefits like unlimited miles, solar panels, and room to stand and move around inside- these vans are the absolute best way to save money and experience mother nature first-hand!

-So book a fully loaded campervan, pack up your gear, and get ready to hit the road with this essential guide to exploring Sequoia and Kings Canyon National Park.
+So book your fully-loaded campervan, pack up your gear, and get ready to hit the road with this essential guide to exploring Sequoia and Kings Canyon National Park.

-Established in 1890, Sequoia National Park is the second-oldest national park in the US.
-It is adjacent to Kings Canyon National Park in California’s southern Sierra Nevada mountains, the only place in the world where the giant sequoia trees they are known for naturally grow.
+Established in 1890, Sequoia National Park is the second-oldest national park in the U.S. and is adjacent to Kings Canyon National Park in California’s southern Sierra Nevada mountains.
+The only place in the world where the giant sequoia trees naturally grow.
 It is also known for the underground Crystal Cave which features streams and striking rock formations; Moro Rock- a granite dome offering sweeping park views; and the Tunnel Tree, a toppled tree cut to accommodate the road.

 General Sherman Tree

-The General Sherman Tree is the largest tree in the world and is, therefore, a must see during your visit to the park.
+The General Sherman Tree is the largest tree in the world and is, therefore, a must-see during your visit to the park.
 It is over 2,000 years old, weighs over 2 million pounds, and is 275 feet high and 102 feet wide.
-After parking, there is a short 0.5 mile paved trail to the giant tree with just a few stairs.
-It is important to stay on the trail to avoid any damage to the fragile sequoia root systems, which make these trees so rare.
+After parking, there is a short 0.5-mile paved trail to the giant tree with just a few stairs.
+It is essential to stay on the path to avoid any damage to the fragile sequoia root systems, which make these trees so rare.

 Just a short distance away from the General Sherman Tree is Congress Trail.
-This is a flat, 2 mile loop that will take you through a path of numerous towering sequoia trees.
-At the half-way point you will see two separate groves that are meant to represent the Senate and the House of Representatives.
-The representation of American history parallels the apparent age and wisdom of these centuries old trees.
+Congress Trail is a flat, 2-mile loop that will take you through a path of numerous towering sequoia trees.
+At the half-way point, you will see two separate groves that are meant to represent the Senate and the House of Representatives.
+The representation of American history parallels the apparent age and wisdom of these centuries-old trees.

 Another must-see on this list is the Giant Forest.
-This is the second largest sequoia grove in the world and it’s just something you have to see with your own eyes to believe.
+The Giant Forest is the second-largest sequoia grove in the world, and it’s just something you have to see with your own eyes to believe.
 Stop by the Giant Forest Museum to learn more about the history of the park and the famous sequoia trees.

 Big Trees Trail

-Two miles past the General Sherman Tree is the next spot on our list, Long Meadow.
-It is located in the Wolverton area of the park.
-It is a mild, relaxing trail loop that takes you down the beautiful Long Meadow where you can possibly see some wildlife.
+Two miles past the General Sherman Tree is the next spot on our list, Long Meadow, located in the Wolverton area of the park.
+It is a mild, relaxing trail loop that takes you down the beautiful Long Meadow where you can see some wildlife.

-The ¼ mile trek up Moro Rock contains at least 400 stone stairs carved out of the mountain that take you to the top of the bulbous granite dome.
+The ¼ mile trek up Moro Rock contains at least 400 stone stairs carved out of the mountain that takes you to the top of the bulbous granite dome.
 While this is a challenging hike, the outstanding 360-degree view of the mountain range is well worth it.
-If you can, it is highly recommended that you plan your visit to reach the peak at sunrise or sunset.
+If you can, we highly recommend that you plan your visit to reach the peak at sunrise or sunset.
 It is stunning.